Andrii-Radyhin/Erosion-detection/README.md

 ![alt text](images/Masks_problem.PNG)

-Now we have 304 images for trainig, it's quite small number of images, as a solution i suggest to use albumentations to create artificial images, it will be done in training file.
+Now we have 304 images for training, it's quite small number of images, as a solution i suggest to use albumentations to create artificial images, it will be done in training file.